Arts, Crafts & Performance Books Games, Garden & Fitness Out and About in Ann Arbor & Beyond World: People, Languages, Food & Wine

 More than forty active Interest Sections reflect the diverse interests, activities and enthusiasms of Faculty Women’s Club members.
 Find something that appeals to you.

 Arts, Crafts & Performance: Antiques; Art History; Arts and Crafts; Knitting; Music; Painting; Quilting; Tuesday Play Reading

 Books: Afternoon Readers, Books and Authors; Books, Etc; Contemporaries Meet Classics Book Discussion; Evening Enrichment; Monday Afternoon Book Review, Mystery Books, Newcomers+ Book Group

-World: People, Languages, Food & Wine: Around the World; Friends From Around the World; Beginning Spanish, Intermediate Spanish, Advanced Spanish Conversation; Conversational French, Theatre et Conversation; Global Gourmets; International Cooking; Wine Tasting.
+World: People, Languages, Food & Wine: Around the World; Friends From Around the World; Travel; Beginning Spanish, Intermediate Spanish, Advanced Spanish Conversation; Conversational French, Theatre et Conversation; Global Gourmets; International Cooking; Wine Tasting.

 How often do sections meet?
 When do they meet?
 Are spouses or partners welcome?
 Is there a section fee?
 You can find sections that meet regularly once a month or on a weekly basis.
 Some sections set their own schedule for the year.
 Most sections meet from September to May or June, though some are year-round.
 Spouses or partners are welcomed to participate in several of the sections.
 In general, there is no additional charge for section participation; if there is a small section fee, it is used to defray section expenses.

 How do you join a section?
 Members may join a section at any time.
 Contact the Interest Sections Chair directly or use the inquiry form under Contact Us.
 Each year Faculty Women’s Club holds a fall reception, usually at the Michigan League (cancelled for 2020), and section chairs or representatives are available to describe sections and recruit new members.